ffAudio/ffAudio.github.io/developer/pluginguimagic.md

 PluginGuiMagic is free to use for non-commercial projects under the BSD-V2 (3 clause) license, see [License](https://github.com/ffAudio/foleys_gui_magic/blob/master/LICENSE.md)

 If you are selling plugins or applications using *foleys_gui_magic*, you are required to buy a license.

-The selling page will be online soon, meanwhile please get in touch with [daniel@foleysfinest.com](mailto:daniel@foleysfinest.com?Subject=PluginGuiMagic%20License)
+** Save 20% introduction offer on annual and perpetual licenses!
+Use the code FOLEYS-WEBSITE-2020 on checkout.
+Valid until 31.October 2020 (UTC) **

 The commercial license is per developer/designer who works on the project(s):